Today, Parkside Motors turns 45! This has been an incredible journey, and today we take a look back at all of the milestones that lead us here.

 Oil is a vital fluid for every vehicle.
 Without oil, engines would quickly overheat and spinning parts would generate so much heat from friction that they would weld together.
 Use your dipstick to check your oil often, especially if it has been more than 5000 kilometres since your last change.

 Your dipstick should have grooves that indicate proper oil levels.
-Pull your dipstick, clean it with a piece of paper towel, put it back in, remove it again, and observe where the oil comes to.
+Pull your dipstick, clean it with a piece of paper towel, put it back in, remove it again, and observe what level the oil comes to.

 Changing your car’s oil is more complicated than replacing your wiper blades or filling your tires but is definitely achievable for a dedicated motor enthusiast.
 Make sure you drain oil from the engine as well as from the oil pan to ensure a full replacement.